Iowa 'heartbeat' abortion ban, strictest in US, becomes law - Journal du Cameroun

 “However, this is bigger than just a law.
 This is about life.
 I am not going to back down from who I am or what I believe in,” she said.

-Considered the most restrictive in the country, critics say the law would deny abortions to many women before they even know they are pregnant — with an exception for victims of rape or incest.
+Considered the most restrictive in the country, critics say the so-called “fetal heartbeat” law will deny abortions to many women before they even know they are pregnant — with an exception for victims of rape or incest.

 The state legislature approved the bill Wednesday after heated debate.

-Abortion foes celebrated, hailing the legislation as the first step in potentially dismantling Roe v.
+Abortion foes hailed the law as the first step in potentially dismantling Roe v.
 Wade — the landmark 1973 Supreme Court decision that granted women the legal right to an abortion.

-But the Supreme Court in 2016 rejected appeals by both North Dakota and Arkansas to preserve similar “heartbeat” laws, which had been struck down by lower courts.
+But the Supreme Court has previously been hostile to “heartbeat” laws.
+In 2016, the high court rejected appeals by both North Dakota and Arkansas to preserve similar abortion restrictions, which had been struck down by lower courts.